-The Oktoberfest grounds in the center of the town are also named after her: the Theresienwiese (Wiese means meadow), affectionately referred to by Munich folk as the "Wiesn", which has also become the term for the world's biggest fun fair itself.
+Today, the Oktoberfest grounds in the center of the town are named after her: the Theresienwiese (Wiese means meadow), affectionately referred to by Munich folk as the "Wiesn", which has also become the term for the world's biggest fun fair itself.

-Every year in the last week of September, this huge area at the foot of the statue of Bavaria is turned into a vast "Festwiese" for 16 uproarious days until the beginning of October (the Oktoberfest always begins on the last Saturday but one in September
+Every year in late September, this huge area at the foot of the statue of Bavaria is turned into a vast "Festwiese" for 16 uproarious days until the beginning of October (the Oktoberfest always begins on the last Saturday but one in September

 and ends on the first Sunday in October).

-The Wiesn is a festival for all the senses, a merry mixture of sideshows, traditional roundabouts, high-tech switchbacks, a Ferris wheel and "Super Loopings", small and larger sales stands for such delicacies as candy floss, gingerbread hearts and roast
+The Wiesn is a festival for all the senses, a merry mixture of sideshows, traditional roundabouts, high-tech switchbacks, a Ferris wheel and "Super Loopings", small and larger sales stands for cotton candy, gingerbread hearts and roast

 almonds or for balloons, stuffed animals and other souvenirs, and, of course, the "landlords' alley" with the 14 beer tents of the Munich breweries.